LIISim/LIISim.github.io/index.md

   - image_path: /assets/screenshots/2017-07-31_V3.0.4_FitCreator.png
     alt: "placeholder image 2"
     title: "FitCreator"
-    excerpt: 'Use different heat transfer models and databases for simulation of LII signal traces and comparison with experimental data.'
+    excerpt: 'Select from a variety of heat transfer models and databases for simulation of LII signal traces and comparison with experimental data.'
     url: "/assets/screenshots/2017-07-31_V3.0.4_FitCreator.png"
 #    btn_label: "Zoom in"